December 20, 2021

 Administrate’s key features are course templates, learning paths, event management, vILT rapid implementation, and it’s CRM.
 With this DTMS, you are able to schedule instructors for your team and use course surveys to see if your learners are satisfied with their instructors.
 Unfortunately, administrate isn’t a free software.

-Arlo is a fairly complete DTMS with only a few drawbacks, such as the cost associated with signing up for this DTMS and its target audience that are more individual learners and not company employees.
-This system allows users to create online training websites or integrate Arlo into their existing websites.
+Arlo is a fairly complete DTMS with only a few drawbacks, such as the cost associated with signing up for this DTMS and its target audience which are more individual learners and not company employees.
+This learning platform allows users to create online training websites or integrate Arlo into their existing websites.
 Users can customize their customer’s registration forms and collect payment through the use of bank transfers, invoices, or credit cards on the same system.

-Other useful Arlo features are its course management and event management features.
-With these features, you can manage all the course resources from one database, and some tasks can even be automated.
+Other useful Arlo features are its course management system and event management features.
+With these features, you can manage all the corporate training courses from one database, and some tasks can even be automated.

 Tovuti course management feature will help you to deliver and track engaging learning experiences for your learners.
-Tovuti has a built-in authoring tool that can easily and quickly create interactive content even without SCORM files.
+Tovuti has a built-in authoring tool & SCORM Creator Software that can easily and quickly create interactive content even without SCORM files.
 It is a 100% cloud-based system, so it doesn’t require downloads and installations on your computer.

 Tovuti content offers gamification, and even though not required, you can import SCORM files into your library.
 Speaking of libraries, if you have existing content, you can upload them to your library as well.
 It’s not free, unfortunately, so be ready to pay for its features if you decide to use it.